Anatolian languages

-The Anatolian languages are an extinct branch of Indo-European languages that were spoken in Anatolia.
-The best known Anatolian language is Hittite, which is considered the earliest-attested Indo-European language.
+The Anatolian languages are an extinct branch of Indo-European languages that were spoken in Anatolia (modern Turkey).
+The best known Anatolian language is Hittite, the earliest-attested Indo-European language.

-Undiscovered until the late 19th and early 20th centuries, the Anatolian languages are often believed to be the earliest branch to have split from the Proto Indo-European family.
-Once discovered, the presence of laryngeal consonants ḫ and ḫḫ in Hittite and Luwian provided support for the laryngeal theory of Proto-Indo-European linguistics.
-While Hittite attestation ends after the Bronze Age, hieroglyphic Luwian survived until the conquest of the Neo-Hittite kingdoms by the Semitic Assyrian Empire, and alphabetic inscriptions in Anatolian languages are fragmentarily attested until the early first millennium AD, eventually succumbing to the Hellenization of Anatolia as a result of Greek colonisation.
+Only discovered in the late 19th and early 20th centuries, the Anatolian languages are probably the earliest branch to have split from Proto-Indo-European.
+The presence of the laryngeal consonants ḫ and ḫḫ in Hittite and Luwian provided support for the laryngeal theory of Indo-European linguistics.
+While Hittite attestation ends after the Bronze Age, hieroglyphic Luwian survived until the conquest of the Neo-Hittite kingdoms by the Semitic Assyrian Empire, and alphabetic inscriptions of Anatolian languages are fragmentarily attested until the early 1st millennium AD, eventually succumbing to the hellenization of Anatolia as a result of Greek colonisation.